Shopify vs. WooCommerce – Which is the best eCommerce platform for your store?

 A Free WordPress theme is indeed totally free.
 The lack of features in a WordPress theme makes it lean, and therefore typically faster to load.
 Premium themes will come with far more features out of the box.
 Ongoing support and updates make premium themes are more secure in the long run.

-So, Which should you choose?
+So, Which one will you choose?

 Every eCommerce platform has advantages for specific situations and your requirements.
 If you want flexibility and ownership – WooCommerce is your best bet.
 If you value simplicity – Shopify is probably the one for you.